ppatierno/kafka-hybrid-iot/README.md

 ![QDR log](images/qdrouterd-log.png "QDR log")

-# Deploy topics, Kafka Streams and consumer applications
+# Deploy topics, Kafka Streams and control applications

 This demo uses a couple of topics.
 The first one named `iot-temperature` is used by the device for sending temperature values and by the stream application for getting such values and processing them.